What is fibjs?

 console.log('success!');

-We can clearly compare the differences brought about by the two different programming styles.
-Less code will bring fewer errors.
-With the reduction of code, the logic of the code will be clearer, and both development and maintenance will benefit from it.
+Through comparison, we can clearly see the differences brought by different programming styles.
+Less code means fewer errors, and with less code, the logic of the code becomes clearer.
+In this case, both development and maintenance work will benefit.

-Although we can easily increase the response speed by expanding the server, performance should still be one of the important basis for choosing a development framework.
-With the introduction of ES7, async was introduced into JavaScript as a new asynchronous development pattern.
-However, when we enjoy the synchronous style brought by async, we also have to face its impact on performance.
+Although it is relatively easy to scale a server to improve responsiveness, performance is still one of the important considerations when choosing a development framework.
+With the introduction of ES7, async was introduced into JavaScript as a new asynchronous development model.
+However, while we enjoy the synchronous programming style brought by async, we must also face its impact on performance.

 1